skalnik/file-cloud/README.md

   - `KEY`: An AWS key
   - `SECRET`: An AWS secret
   - `BUCKET`: The S3 bucket to store content in
+  - `CDN` (Optional): A CDN URL to use with your S3 object keys.
+If blank, will use pre-signed S3 URLs instead.
-  - `USER` (Optional): A username to secure uploading behind with basic authentication
+  - `USERNAME` (Optional): A username to secure uploading behind with basic authentication
-  - `PASS` (Optional): A password to secure uploading behind with basic authentication
+  - `PASSWORD` (Optional): A password to secure uploading behind with basic authentication
   - `PLAUSIBLE` (Optional): A domain to use with [Plausible](https://plausible.io/) for metrics